apache/gravitino/docs/security/authorization-pushdown.md

 ### Authorization Hive with Ranger properties

-In order to use the Authorization Ranger Hive Plugin, you need to configure the following properties and [Apache Hive catalog properties](../apache-hive-catalog.md#catalog-properties) in the Hive Catalog:
+In order to use the Authorization Ranger Hive Plugin, you need to configure the following properties and [Apache Hive catalog properties](../apache-hive-catalog.md#catalog-properties):

 | Property Name                       | Description                                                                                                                                          | Default Value | Required | Since Version |
 |-------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|----------|---------------|